 ST: Waldo (Brazil)

 Waldo was best known for his time at Fluminense, being top scorer in the former club's history by scoring 314 goals in 401 matches.In 1961, he joined Valencia, winning the Inter-Cities Fairs Cup in 1962 and 1963.
-He won the Pochochi Trophy in 1967.
+He won the Pichichi Trophy in 1967 for the topscorer in the league.
 He also played one season with Hércules CF. He was capped 5 times.

 ST: Henry Welfare (England)

-Welfare was considered an early icon for Fluminense.
-He arrived at Rio de Janeiro on 9 August 1913 to work as an English teacher. i In England, he had played for Northern Normals, Liverpool and Tranmere Rovers.
-Soon after, he started to play football for the Fluminense Football Club.
-He played with Fluminense for 10 years, up to 1923.
-With Fluminense, he held the extraordinary record of almost a goal per game, scoring 163 goals in 166 games.
+Welfare was an early icon for Fluminense.
+He arrived at Rio de Janeiro in 1913 to work as an English teacher.
+In England, he had played for Northern Normals, Liverpool and Tranmere Rovers.
+With Fluminense, he scored almost a goal per game(163 goals in 166 games).
 Welfare ended his career after scoring the winning goal for Fluminense against Botafogo, in 1924.
-For his loyal service to the Club, he was elected a Member For Life of the Fluminense's deliberative council.

 ST: Fred (Brazil)

 Fred began his career at América Mineiro before transferring to local rivals Cruzeiro in 2004.
-After two seasons there, he moved to Lyon of France in a protracted transfer saga, and won three consecutive Ligue 1 titles there.
-However, he had poor performance at the end of his stay.
+In France, he won three consecutive Ligue 1 titles there with Lyon, but he had poor performance at the end of his stay.
 He joined Fluminense in 2009.
 He won the MVP of Campeonato Brasileiro in 2012.
 At the time of writing, he earned 39 caps.
 He went to the WC Finals in 2006 as backup striker.
 At Brazil 2014, he was the starter.

 Marco Antonio, Bigode, Jair Marinho, Pintinho, Gerson, Paulo Cezar Caju, Carlos Brant, Jandir Bugs, Tim, Russo, Francisco Rodrigues, Romeu Pellicciari, Pedro Amorim Duarte, Orlando Pingo de Ouro, Arthur Machado, Zeze, Renato Gaucho, Ademir de Menezes, Washington.